MeijiRestored/Location-Finder/README.md

 - If no name was found (most often suburb), empty string is returned.
 - Country code is ISO3166-1.

+## Caching

+This app uses Redis to cache data and thus reduce the amount of Overpass requests.
+You can configure Redis or turn caching off in `config.py`.

 ## Credits
 - Data from [OpenStreetMap](https://osm.org)
 - Overpass instance used : [Private.coffee](https:///overpass.private.coffee)